The Voice Teens (Philippine TV series) season 2

-The second season of the Philippine reality singing competition The Voice Teens premiered on February 8, 2020 on ABS-CBN.
+The second season of the Philippine reality singing competition The Voice Teens aired on ABS-CBN and Kapamilya Channel from February 8 to August 16, 2020, replacing Your Moment and was replaced by Kadenang Ginto: The Golden Comeback.
 Lea Salonga, Bamboo Mañalac and Sarah Geronimo returned to the show as coaches.
 The Voice of the Philippines coach apl.de.ap returned to the franchise after four years of hiatus, replacing Sharon Cuneta.
 The show is hosted by Alex Gonzaga and Luis Manzano – the two have previously worked together as hosts of the first season of The Voice Kids.

-On March 21, 2020, the season was suspended until June 2020 due to the Enhanced community quarantine in Luzon done to lower the spread of the COVID-19 pandemic in the Philippines.
+On March 21, 2020, despite having already taped its episodes prior to the community quarantine, the show suspended airing its fresh episodes as part of the network's decision to halt the airing of taped/live episodes of its shows during the Enhanced community quarantine in Luzon, as part of the country's fight against the COVID-19 pandemic in the Philippines.
 Its timeslot was temporarily replaced by the re-run of the Kids' first season of Your Face Sounds Familiar (both Saturdays and Sundays) and sixth season of Pilipinas Got Talent (on Sundays only) until May 3, 2020, when ABS-CBN's free TV and Radio stations were forced off the air 2 days later.
 The season returned on June 13, 2020, via cable television.

 The finale was aired on August 15 to 16, 2020.
-Heart Salvador of Team Bamboo, Cydel Gabutero of Team Lea, Isang Manlapaz of Team Apl, and Kendra Aguirre of Team Sarah were declared as co-champions.
+Heart Salvador of Kamp Kawayan, Cydel Gabutero of FamiLEA, Isang Manlapaz of Team Apl, and Kendra Aguirre of Team Sarah were declared as co-champions, as the finale ended up being pre-recorded instead of being staged live due to COVID-19 pandemic-induced restrictions.

 Changes

 Coaches' Line-up

 In her column on December 19, 2019, it was confirmed that Lea Salonga will return to the show, alongside Bamboo Mañalac and Sarah Geronimo.
-They will return for their eighth, eighth, and seventh season of the franchise, respectively.
+They returned for their eighth, eighth, and seventh season of the franchise, respectively.
 It was also published that Apl.de.ap, one of the original coaches of The Voice of the Philippines, along with Salonga, Mañalac, and Geronimo, is set to return for his third season in the franchise, after four years of hiatus, replacing Sharon Cuneta.

 Hosts

-Luis Manzano returns as host while Alex Gonzaga replaced her sister, Toni Gonzaga, as host.
+Luis Manzano returned as host while Alex Gonzaga replaced her sister, Toni Gonzaga, as host.
 The two have previously teamed up on the first season of The Voice Kids.